-Come, let's return again, and suffice ourselves with the report of it.
-Well, Diana, take heed of this French earl: the honour of a maid is her name; and no legacy is so rich as honesty.
+MARIANA Come, let's return again, and suffice ourselves with the report of it.
+Well, Diana, take heed of this French earl; the honour of a maid is her name, and no legacy is so rich as honesty.

-I have told my neighbour how you have been solicited by a gentleman his companion.
+WIDOW I have told my neighbour how you have been solicited by a gentleman his companion.

-I know that knave; hang him! one Parolles: a filthy officer he is in those suggestions for the young earl.-Beware of them, Diana; their promises, enticements, oaths, tokens, and all these engines of lust, are not the things they go under; many a maid hath been seduced by them; and the misery is, example, that so terrible shows in the wreck of maidenhood, cannot for all that dissuade succession, but that they are limed with the twigs that threaten them.
+MARIANA I know that knave, hang him! one Parolles; a filthy officer he is in those suggestions for the young earl.
+Beware of them, Diana: their promises, enticements, oaths, tokens, and all these engines of lust, are not the things they go under; many a maid hath been seduced by them; and the misery is, example, that so terrible shows in the wreck of maidenhood, cannot for all that dissuade succession, but that they are limed with the twigs that threatens them.
 I hope I need not to advise you further; but I hope your own grace will keep you where you are, though there were no further danger known but the modesty which is so lost.

-You shall not need to fear me.
+DIANA You shall not need to fear me.

-I hope so.-Look, here comes a pilgrim.
-I know she will lie

-at my house: thither they send one another; I'll question her.-
+Enter HELENA in the dress of a pilgrim WIDOW I hope so.
+Look, here comes a pilgrim.
+I know she will lie at my house: thither they send one another.
+I'll question her.